-I believe the author, Helen Hoang is an #ownvoices Autism writer, and the way Stella’s Asperger’s was handled felt considerate and careful to me, although I only have some experience with the Autism spectrum.
-Once when I had a research role, I had a boss with Asperger’s and he used to come and ask me the randomest questions (once about the mating habits of pandas, which has ZERO relevance to my job), but Stella reminded me so much of him in very little ways, like not being aware that something they said was quite funny.
+I believe the author, Helen Hoang is an #ownvoices Autism writer, and the way Stella’s Asperger’s was handled felt considerate and careful to me, although I only have limited experience with the Autism spectrum.
+Once when I had a research role, I had a boss with Asperger’s and he used to come and ask me the randomest questions (once about the mating habits of pandas, which has ZERO relevance to my job), but Stella reminded me so much of him in very little ways, like not being aware that something they said was quite funny, and the single-minded determination.
 I thought it was handled quite well.

 Overall, the book was a solid 5 stars for me.
 And, I’m very much looking forward to reading The Bride Test this month!